-Biden is set to meet with Senate Republicans, with no clear bipartisan path forward on infrastructure
+Biden holds ‘good faith’ infrastructure talks with Senate Republicans, but they’re still far apart on the hardest questions

 The two senators do have a history of achieving agreement, successfully negotiating a $35 billion water package earlier this year that was widely heralded as an encouraging sign for bipartisanship.

 Lawmakers set aside the new funds to fix pipes, combat water pollution and deliver federal aid to tribal and rural areas in greatest need.
-The deal sailed through Carper and Capito’s environment-focused committee and later won an overwhelming 89-2 vote.
+The deal sailed through Carper and Capito’s environment-focused committee and later won an overwhelming 89-to-2 vote.

 “We are proving that our two parties can work together on legislation, including on some of the issues President Biden mentioned,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said during the floor debate over the water legislation.